Rayveni/blog/articles/project_initiation/project initialisation.md

 ## Scope
 Scope -part of triangle (scope,budget,time), your project scope includes the boundaries of a project.
-The way of definition:"an agreed upon understanding as to what is included or excluded from a project."
+The way of definition: "an agreed upon understanding as to what is included or excluded from a project."

 Make sure you understand the **_who_, _what_, _when_, _where_, _why_, and _how_**  as it applies to the scope.

+### Asking scope-defining questions
 - stakeholders
 - goals
 - deliverables